Skip Navigation Links

 2. Separation or leave without pay due to an on-the-job injury with entitlement to injury compensation under 5 U.S.C.
 Chapter 81.

-2. Creditable Waiting Time: CTT often may be earned as airline travelers are required to arrive at the airport at a designated pre-departure time (e.g., 1 - 3 hours before the scheduled departure, depending on whether the flight is domestic or international).
-Such waiting time at the airport is considered usual waiting time and is creditable time in a travel status.
+4. Creditable Waiting Time: Airline travelers generally are required to arrive at the airport at a designated pre-departure time (e.g., 1 - 3 hours before the scheduled departure, depending on whether the flight is domestic or international).
+Such waiting time at the airport is considered usual waiting time and is creditable time in a travel status when such time is not otherwise compensable.
 In addition, time spent at an intervening airport waiting for a connecting flight (e.g., 1 or 2 hours) also is creditable time in a travel status.
 If an employee experiences an unusually long wait prior to his or her initial departure or between actual periods of travel during which the employee is free to rest, sleep, or otherwise use the time for his or her own purposes, the extended waiting time outside the employee's regular working hours is not creditable time in a travel status.
 It is NIH policy that CTT earned for pre-departure will be capped at two hours for a domestic flight and three hours for an international flight.

 2. Upon completion of the trip, written documentation showing CTT earned must be submitted to the supervisor on NIH Form 2920-1.
 This should take place within five working days of employee’s completion of the travel status.

-The Office of Personnel Management (OPM) provides question and answer guidance as well as examples on CTT online at: http://www.opm.gov/oca/pay/HTML/compensatory_time.asp.
+The Office of Personnel Management (OPM) provides a fact sheet with links to question-and-answer guidance as well as examples on CTT online at: http://www.opm.gov/oca/pay/HTML/compensatory_time.asp.

-1. Compensable: Periods of time creditable as hours of work for the purpose of determining a specific pay entitlement.
+1. Compensable: Periods of time creditable as hours of work for the purpose of determining a specific pay entitlement, as identified in section D(3) above.

 2. Creditable Travel: Travel for work purposes that is officially authorized and approved by an organization’s designated approving official.